TanvirOnGH/nixos-config/readme.md

 > This repository is not meant to be used as a whole, but rather as a reference for my own configuration.
 I do not recommend using it as is, as it is not meant to be used by anyone else.
 I do not provide any support for this repository.
 If you want to use it, you are on your own.

 > [!IMPORTANT]
-> I'll eventually switch to [flakes](https://nixos.wiki/wiki/Flakes) configuration.
+> I'll eventually switch to [flakes](https://wiki.nixos.org/wiki/Flakes) configuration.

 > [!WARNING]
-> Although [nixos.wiki](https://nixos.wiki) has been mentioned and referenced in many places in this repository, it is not an official documentation, it's user maintained.
+> ~~Although [nixos.wiki](https://nixos.wiki) has been mentioned and referenced in many places in this repository, it is not an official documentation, it's user maintained.
 It's *not recommended* to use the unofficial wiki, instead use the official wiki.
-The unofficial wiki is not up-to-date, poorly maintained and may contain incorrect information.
+The unofficial wiki is not up-to-date, poorly maintained and may contain incorrect information.~~ Replaced all references to the unofficial wiki with the official wiki.
 >
 > The **official** documentation is available at [wiki.nixos.org](https://wiki.nixos.org).